transcending1/Review/admin/subpage/modules/module_doc/Mean Shift Clustering.md

 ### 3.max_iter
-+ Description

-Maximum number of iterations, per seed point before the clustering operation terminates (for that seed point), if has not converged yet.
+'Maximum number of iterations, per seed point before the clustering\n        operation terminates (for that seed point), if has not converged yet.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |